wlg001/Integuru/README.md

 ## Setup

 1. Set up your OpenAI [API Keys](https://platform.openai.com/account/api-keys) and add the `OPENAI_API_KEY` environment variable.
-(We recommend using models that are at least as capable as OpenAI o1-mini.
+(We recommend your open ai account to have models that are at least as capable as OpenAI o1-mini.
 Models on par with OpenAI o1-preview are ideal.)
 2. Install Python requirements via poetry:
    ```
    poetry install